Wu Qingfeng (swimmer)

-Wu Qingfeng (吴卿风 (吳卿風, Wú Qīngfēng); born 28 January 2003) is a Chinese swimmer.
+Wu Qingfeng (吴卿风 (吳卿風, Wú Qīngfēng); born 28 January 2003) is a Chinese swimmer and the reigning Asian Games champion in the women's 50 metre freestyle.
 She competed in the women's 4 × 100 metre freestyle relay event at the 2018 Asian Games, winning the silver medal.
 In 2019, she competed in the women's 50 metre freestyle at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 She did not advance to compete in the semi-finals.